ndierckx/NOVOPlasty/README.md

 Heteroplasmy detection will be activated by giving a value for this option in the config file.

 A value of 0.01 will detect heteroplasmy above 1%, a value of 0.2 will detect heteropalsmy above 20%.
 If you want to detect low frequencies around 1%, you should not go lower than 0.007.
-And only go thos low when you have very high coverage (>1000X).
+And only go this low when you have very high coverage (>1000X).
 The higher the coverage the more accurate!

 &nbsp;
 ## Interpretation and post-processing